 Full Score/Marks | 1600 | 36 |

-ACT vs SAT: Exam Format and Content Comparisons
+ACT vs SAT: Comparison of Exam Format

 The SAT exam pattern is as follows: